Space Wars, What is it?

-Galactic Business - Singleplayer Aspects of Space Wars
+Galactic Business - Singleplayer Aspects of Space Wars (3 out of 5)

 In Space Wars, you start out as a Fleet Captain of a small Fleet, with little income.
 Using what resources you have, you must complete missions and Operations to collect credits, and with that cash, make your way up the top of the Universal ladder of Space Fleets.